 While hand-carried kayaks and canoes can launch at the dam, this does nothing from a fishing perspective since the river current is much too fast to paddle back to the dam at day’s end.
 The carry-down access is thus only used by people on long boat trips (a friend of mine did the whole Missouri River to St. Louis in 2019, for example).
 It’s also possible to launch a canoe or belly boat at Beaver Creek, but this is only useful for accessing the opposite river bank, again since it’s impossible to paddle or row upstream.

-Because Holter Lake can get very rough, large, powerful bass boat-style jet boats with a modified vee-hull are encouraged, rather than low-freeboard “trout boats,” drift boat-style “power drifters,” or the flat-bottom jet boats popular on many Midwestern and Eastern rivers.
+Because Holter Lake can get very rough, large, powerful bass boat-style jet or tunnel prop boats with a modified vee-hull are encouraged, rather than low-freeboard “trout boats,” drift boat-style “power drifters,” or the flat-bottom jet boats popular on many Midwestern and Eastern rivers.
 Even 18-foot V-hull boats should not make the trip when winds are forecast to exceed 20mph from the northwest.
 Several guide boats have flipped after going out when they shouldn’t have, and at least one fishing client died when his guide capsized (no, this was not one our guides!).

 - Rainbow: Something like 5000 rainbow trout per mile inhabit this short chunk of river, and these insane numbers are bolstered by seasonal spawning and feeding migrations from Upper Holter Reservoir just downstream.
 They average 14 to 20 inches and 24-inch fish are common.
 Note that Holter Lake is stocked, so the rainbow population here is a mix of stocked and wild fish.